Youth Homelessness in Australia: A Day In The Life | Blog

 To highlight how serious homelessness in Australia is, the following story describes what a typical day in the life of a young homeless person in Australia could be like.
-Although this particular story is a work of fiction, it is the type of story we often hear at Samaritans.
+Although this particular story is a work of fiction, it is based on the experiences of a young person Samaritans staff have supported and it is the type of story we often hear at Samaritans.

 Our story follows a day in the life of Brandon, a 21 year old who left a volatile and sometimes violent family home at 16.
 Brandon has a young son, Riley and after his girlfriend suffered a severe breakdown in her mental health and kicked him out of the house, he gained sole custody of his son and quickly became a single Dad with nowhere to live.

-It’s not even half way through the day, I just feel I have to get out of here…I miss having my own room, my own TV or my own fridge.
+It’s not even half way through the day, I just feel I have to get out of here…I miss having my own room, my own TV and my own fridge.
 And I really want Riley to have his own space.
 He’s so small and just wants to play with everything and be a little kid, but I have to be careful when I’m couch surfing because it’s not our house.
 It’s not our stuff.
 And if he breaks something and Dave asks us to leave, where do we go?

 Samaritans has helped many young people in a similar situation to Brandon* through our youth casework team, specialist homelessness services and youth accommodation project.

-Köp Atarax Malmö (Sturup), Sverige Not all of these Samaritans services are government funded and our key youth accommodation project is completely supported by Samaritans fundraising.
-To learn more about the service click here, or to support the program to keep running, visit our donate page.
+Not all of these Samaritans services are government funded and our key youth accommodation project is completely supported by Samaritans fundraising.
+You can learn more about our Samaritans Student Accommodation service here, or to support the program to keep running, visit our donate page.